abhinandh-s/ipa/src/registration.md

 **From sec 58 - 63, we talked about statement, amending statement, notice, and intimation.**

-Any of the above recorded/notes in the Register of Firms
+Any of the above document recorded/noted in the Register of Firms

 - is open to all
      - **Sec.
 66** - pay fee + ?conditions[^sg_conditions] - inspect